sdlpc1/World-War-Bruh-PMFU/README.md

 - Case anton only avaiable if west africa is controlled by countries that are at war with germany
 - Cant justify wargoals before 1940
 - Propaganda mission no longer does anything
+- Japan has focus to go to war with the USSR if the conditions included in the ruleset are fullfilled.

 ## License